hlship/sanddancer-dialog/README.md

 - Add cover art
 - You can now `light webs` or `burn webs` (but still need courage)
 - Prevent player from tuning or switching off radio while talking with voice
+- Prevent player from wandering into desert the first time before being ready

 ### v4 -- 27 Sep 2020